bharaniuk/bharaniuk.github.io/projects.md

 ## Twitter User Recommendation

-- Worked in a team of 3 to build an application for recommending similar Twitter users
+- Worked in a team of 3 to build an application that recommends similar Twitter users
 - Designed an efficient and fault-tolerant web tier consisting of 3 microservices using Amazon EKS with managed node groups to handle high loads (~tens of thousands of RPS) under a constrained budget
 - Performed ETL on a large Twitter data set (~1 TB) using Apache Spark on the Azure Databricks platform and deployed storage tier on an AWS RDS MySQL instance
 - Automated service deployment using eksctl, Terraform and helm charts